BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Galaxy Overdensities from NIRCam Pure-parallel Fields

 \subsection{Notable Examples}

-Here, we present a few notable examples of the galaxy overdensities that can be classified as protocluster candidates, defined by their present day halo mass $M_h(z=0)\geq10^{14}~M_\odot$, assuming these systems evolve following the average halo mass growth trajectories \citep{chiang2013ancient, 2013ApJ...770...57B}.
-We present three galaxy overdensities of interest in this section in three categories: most massive system, highest quiescent fraction system, and highest overdensity factor system.
-For each of these systems, the density map and potential galaxy members snapshot is presented in Figure \ref{fig:system}.
+Here, we present a few notable examples of the galaxy overdensities that can be classified as protocluster candidates, defined by their present-day halo mass $M_h(z=0)\geq10^{14}~M_\odot$, assuming these systems evolve following the average halo mass growth trajectories \citep{chiang2013ancient, 2013ApJ...770...57B}.
+We present three representative examples of galaxy overdensities selected from the subsamples containing the most massive systems, the systems with the highest quiescent fractions, and the systems with the highest overdensity factors.